sjhhh3/VibrationPixcelDetector/README.md

 * Select ROI invalid after the first analyzation.
 * CSV file blank rows.

-TODO:
+TODO(Finished in Version 1.1, Contact For Code If Interested.):
+* Generate both absolute coordinates and relative coordinates.
+* Fixed ROI to run multiple models.
-* Algorithm to give model suggestion.
+* Algorithm to give the model recommendation, deliver the recommended model result.

 ## Preview